mosnyik/StacksNFTAuctionPlace/README.md

 export default ConnectWallet;
 ```
-What is goin on in the *connectWallet* component, it is basically just authenticating the user, is user is not logged in, they get a pop up to log into their web wallet or downlaod one, if logged in, the also have a chance to disconnect if they want
+What is going on in the *connectWallet* component?
+Well, it is basically just authenticating the user using `@stacks/connect`.
+If the user is not logged in, they get a pop up to log into their web wallet or downlaod one, if logged in, they also have a chance to disconnect if they so choose.

 ***MintSIP009.js component***